"He was as severe as predicted." - Adam's Story

 Adam was born about full term, on June 2, 2014, with a team of numerous people, as well as Dr. Kays, in the room to administer immediate life-sustaining care.
 He was as severe as predicted and the decision was made to have his CDH repair done on the day he was born, when he was about 6 hours old.
 This was an aggressive move, but knowing he would almost inevitably need ECMO, it was the right choice.
 It was a long and complicated surgery; he only had about 5% of his own diaphragm on his left side, and had excessive bleeding during the repair.

 They were able to keep Adam off ECMO for 72 hours after surgery, which was a huge win for our team.
-We know this was due to not only our's and Adam's will to fight, but also because of such an amazing doctor, nurses and team of people caring for him.
+We know this was due not only to Adam's will to fight and our family's will to fight for him, but also because of such an amazing doctor, nurses and a whole team of people caring for him.
 Adam spent 23 days on VA ECMO, and then was able to be weaned off the ventilator to regular oxygen, at 5 weeks old.
-He had a Nissen and G-Tube surgery when he was about 8 weeks old, and was then finally able to eat.
+He had a Nissen and G-tube surgery when he was about 8 weeks old, and was then finally able to eat.
 Mom pumped breast milk all that time, and Adam was able to successfully breastfeed and bottle feed at 9 weeks old!

 We took Adam back to our home state of Utah after 90 days in the NICU where he continues to thrive in a loving home environment full of the sounds of family life.
-Partially due to our high elevation, he spent his first 18 months on round the clock oxygen, and has now weaned to just needing it when he sleeps.
+Partially due to our high elevation, he spent his first 18 months on oxygen around the clock, and has now weaned to just needing it when he sleeps.
 We assume that will go away soon too.

-Dr. Kays has survival rates that are much higher than the national average, less babies with feeding issues, and babies who have a shorter length of stay in the hospital.
-Beside the fact- he is just amazing to watch in action, and has incredible compassion for the CDH babies as well as their whole family.
+Dr. Kays has survival rates that are much higher than the national average, fewer babies with feeding issues, and babies who have a shorter length of stay in the hospital.
+Besides the fact-he is just amazing to watch in action, and has incredible compassion for the CDH babies as well as their whole family.
 Nurses often comment that he is a “CDH baby whisperer.”
 How could we ask for a better doctor than him?

 We have an incredible amount of gratitude to God for Dr. Kays, Joy Perkins, and the amazing people in the hospital who cared for not only Adam, but our entire family during our stay.
 We feel quite sure that Adam would not have survived, had we not been in Dr. Kays’ expert care.